 (EDITOR'S NOTE: The following information was supplied by The Warren Group.)

-Acton single-family home sales fell by 7.69 percent, while Massachusetts single-family home sales rose 38 percent in November, the largest year-over-year percentage increase this year and the 11th consecutive month of gains, according to the latest report by The Warren Group, publisher of Banker & Tradesman.
+Sudbury single-family home sales rose 40 percent in November, while Massachusetts single-family home sales rose 38 percent in the month, the largest year-over-year percentage increase this year and the 11th consecutive month of gains, according to the latest report by The Warren Group, publisher of Banker & Tradesman.

 November single-family home sales increased to 4,539 from 3,290 during the same month last year.
 This is the best November for sales since 2005, when there were 4,553 sales statewide.
 So far this year, 43,652 sales have been recorded, a 22 percent increase from 35,718 sales during the same period in 2011.